afsc-assessments/ebswp_2023/doc/EBSpollock.md

 20\% was applied.

 ### Biomass index from Acoustic-Vessels-of-Opportunity (AVO)
 The details of how acoustic backscatter data from the two commercial fishing vessels chartered for the eastern Bering Sea bottom trawl survey (BTS) were used to compute a midwater abundance index for pollock can be found in Honkalehto et al. (2011).
-This index was updated this year and shows acoustic- trawl survey in the EBS.
-This biomass series shows a steady decrease since 2015 (Table \ref{tab:avo}).

-A spatial comparison between the BTS data and AVO survey transects in 2018 suggests differences in the locales and densities of pollock (Fig.
-\ref{fig:avo_bts}).
-This figure also shows that the AVO survey detected densities that were less apparent in the BTS data.
+We updated the data through 2019 and after a gradual declin since 2015, the biomass was about the same as from 2018 (Table \ref{tab:avo}).

 #  Analytic approach
 ##  General model structure
 A statistical age-structured assessment model conceptually outlined in Fournier and Archibald (1982) and like Methot’s (1990) stock synthesis model was applied over the period 1964--2019.
 A technical description is presented in the Model Details section attached.
 The analysis was first introduced in the 1996 SAFE report and compared to the cohort analyses that had been used previously and was document Ianelli and Fournier 1998).
 The model was implemented using automatic differentiation software developed as a set of libraries under the